Skip to main content

 The second of May 20222022-05-02

-Note: Dates written out in words will be normalized only if written in English and if English is selected in the skill settings.
+Dates written out in words are normalized only when they’re in English and English is selected in the skill settings.
+Vantage may not be able to normalize a date in the following cases:

-• Adverbs of time are used instead of exact dates, for example: “last month”, “a few days ago”.
+• Adverbs of time are used instead of exact dates — for example, last month, a few days ago.

-• Extra words or characters appear next to the date or time, for example: “2016/06/15 22”.
+• Extra words or characters appear next to the date or time — for example, 2016/06/15 22.

-• Uncommon date representations are used, for example: “14 Jumada Al-Awwal 1445”.
+• Uncommon date representations are used — for example, 14 Jumada Al-Awwal 1445.

-Normalizing numbers
+Normalize numbers

 Extracted dataNormalized data